There's a new breed of low-cost lodging that's custom-made for getting into the wild

 Whistler, British Columbia

 The private sleeping quarters at Pangea Pod aren’t spacious, but you’ll get all the comforts of a nice hotel room, including fluffy towels, ski- and bike-savvy concierge services, and a lobby espresso bar.
 Guests share bathrooms, the gear storage room, and a more-than-spacious lounge that’s stocked with board games.
-The place opens in April 2018; bunk rates are not yet available.
+Pods start around $40.

 House of Trestles